benrybin/revealjs/zcw_content/md/intro-to-python.md

 ### The Try Statement

 The [try](https://docs.python.org/3/reference/compound_stmts.html#try) statement specifies exception handlers and/or cleanup code for a group of statements.
-The except clause(s) specify one or more exception handlers.
-When no exception occurs in the try clause, no exception handler is executed.

 ```none
 >>> try: